r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

      run_single("services")
      xhost = framework.db.hosts.map(&:address).join(' ')
            run_single("setg RHOSTS #{xhost}")
+           print_status("Runing auxiliary modules.")
            run_single("use auxiliary/scanner/http/title")
            run_single("exploit")
            run_single("use auxiliary/scanner/http/dir_scanner")
            run_single("exploit")
            run_single("use auxiliary/scanner/http/http_login")
            run_single("exploit")
+     print_warning("Please wait, cleaning recent configurations..")
      run_single("unsetg RHOSTS")
      run_single("services -d")
      run_single("hosts -d")
    </ruby>
 ```
-**Run the script:** msfconsole -r /root/http_recon.rc
+**[terminal]::Run the script::** msfconsole -r /root/http_recon.rc

 <br /><br />

 <blockquote>Run auxiliary/exploit modules based on database (targets) ports found.
 Next resource script searchs inside msf database for targets open ports discover by db_nmap scan to sellect what auxiliary/exploits modules to run againts target system.
-REMARK: This script its prepared to accept user inputs (RHOSTS) and (USERPASS_FILE) throuth the setg global variable declaration, if none value has povided then this resource script will use module default values.</blockquote>
+REMARK: This script its prepared to accept user inputs (RHOSTS) and (USERPASS_FILE) throuth the 'SETG' global variable declaration, if none value has povided then this resource script will use is own default values.</blockquote>

+**setg** In order to save a lot of typing during a pentest, you can set global variables within msfconsole.
+You can do this with the setg command.
+Once these have been set you can use them in as many exploits and auxiliary modules as you like to prevent always check auxiliary options before you run or exploit.
+Conversely, you can use the **unsetg** command to unset a global variable.

 Open your text editor and copy/past the follow ruby (erb) code to it, save file and name it as: **brute_force.rc**
 ```